Giant Wild Goose Pagoda

-The Giant Wild Goose Pagoda or Big Wild Goose Pagoda (大雁塔, Dàyàn tǎ) is a monumental Buddhist pagoda located in southern Xi'an, Shaanxi, China.
-It was built c.
-AD 652 during the Tang dynasty, when Xi'an (then known as Chang'an) was the imperial capital.
-The pagoda originally had five stories.
-It was rebuilt in 704 during the reign of the empress Wu Zetian.
-Its current exterior brick façade was added during the Ming dynasty.
+The Giant Wild Goose Pagoda or Big Wild Goose Pagoda (大雁塔, Dàyàn tǎ) is a seven-storey Buddhist pagoda in the Daci'en Temple complex in southern Xi'an, Shaanxi, China.
+It was first built in 652, when Xi'an was the Tang capital Chang'an, under the direction of the monk and translator Xuanzang.
+The original five-storey structure was rebuilt during the reign of Wu Zetian and repaired in later dynasties; the present brick exterior reflects major work carried out during the Ming dynasty.